AI Buyer Beware: You Are Accountable for How Your AI Works

 It’s a classic win-win, until the day your chatbot becomes the target of Internet trolls who “teach” it a barrage of racist and misogynistic phrases.
 No one knows exactly how it happened, but within just a few hours, your friendly chatbot has transformed into a bigoted bully, spewing insults at your customers.
 The ensuing maelstrom is an immediate black eye for your reputation, not to mention the talk of customer lawsuits.
 If you had only known before you bought the software, you might have asked more questions.

 Think this couldn’t happen to you?
 Think again.
 Microsoft fell victim to a scenario very much like this in 2016.
 You can bet the technology giant has fine-tuned its AI algorithms since then, but it’s worth noting that a company that was supposed to understand how to deploy AI suffered a damaging, unexpected outcome.
 The lesson for lesser mortals?
-When it comes to AI, proceed with caution.
+When it comes to AI, proceed with caution to avoid being derailed by intentional abuse, accidental bias, or other problems.

 Complex machine learning algorithms are rapidly taking over much of the heavy lifting in our society – helping to diagnose cancers more accurately than humans, plowing through piles of college applications to pinpoint worthy candidates, speeding through mortgage loan paperwork.
 The possibilities are endless.